High-Performance DBMSs with io_uring: When and How to use it: Efficient Network I/O with

 \subsection{Take-aways and Summary}

 \paragraph{When to use \iouring{}.} Our shuffle use case shows that \iouring{} provides benefits in high-throughput settings where memory bandwidth becomes a bottleneck.
-In the setup with large tuples, where probe table inserts are rare, and workers mainly stream tuples and perform simple partitioning, zero-copy networking enables us to saturate 400~Gbit/s links with relatively few cores.
-For smaller tuple sizes, random memory accesses during hash-table inserts dominate and limit the achievable throughput; network-path optimizations have a relatively less significant impact but are still important for achieving optimal bandwidth.
+With large tuples, when probe table inserts are rare, and workers mainly stream tuples and perform simple partitioning, zero-copy networking enables us to saturate 400~Gbit/s links with relatively few cores.
+For smaller tuple sizes, random memory accesses during hash-table inserts dominate and limit throughput; network-path optimizations have a less significant impact but remain important for achieving optimal bandwidth.

 \paragraph{How to integrate it.} Treating \iouring{} as a drop-in replacement in a traditional I/O-worker design is inadequate.
-Instead, \iouring{} requires a ring-per-thread design that overlaps computation and I/O within the same thread.
-Together with careful placement of workers across CPU chiplets and an optimized networking stack, this architecture keeps cores busy and exposes sufficient concurrent I/O for \iouring{} to be effective.
+It requires a ring-per-thread design that overlaps computation and I/O within the same thread.
+Combined with careful placement of workers across chiplets and an optimized networking stack, this architecture keeps cores busy and exposes concurrent I/O for \iouring{} to be effective.

 \paragraph{How to tune it.} Once the engine operates asynchronously with large batched transfers, tuning \iouring{} can reduce data movement and CPU overhead per I/O. Registered buffers and zero-copy send/receive eliminate kernel-user copies, reducing memory bandwidth consumption per unit of network throughput by $\approx 2\times$.